zenntenn/atom-language-blodwen/README.md

 # This is highly experimental, not ready yet.
 Just forking the Blodwen mode to try to work with Blodwen.
-# It does not currently support all the thins claimed below
+# It does not currently support all the things claimed below.

 # A Blodwen Mode for Atom